zacharee/MastodonRedirect/README.md

 Fediverse Redirect aims to solve the first two issues and somewhat solve the third.

-By using the [instances.social](https://instances.social) and [Lemmy Explorer](https://lemmyverse.net/communities) APIs, Fediverse Redirect is able to maintain an up-to-date list of supported domains.
+By using [Fediverse Observer](https://fediverse.observer) as a data source, Fediverse Redirect can maintain an up-to-date list of active domains.

 Once you download the app, you can choose your client app and then enable all supported domains, so that when you tap a recognized link, it gets passed to the proper Fediverse Redirect variant.